Miele Triflex HX1 vs. Dyson V15 Detect

 Despite the price discrepancy, I think the Dyson V15 Detect offers better value because of its versatility and cleaning performance.

-The Triflex HX1, in theory, is usable as a handheld, but it’s not comfortable to use because of its bulk.
+The Triflex HX1, in theory, can be used handheld, but it’s not comfortable due to its bulk.

-Plus, the lack of a soft roller hampers its performance on hard floors, limiting use to only carpets.
+Plus, the lack of a soft roller hampers its performance on hard floors, limiting its use to carpets only.

 3 Reasons to Choose the Miele Triflex HX1